One-hand Dumbbell Split Snatch

 Follow these step-by-step instructions to perform One-hand Dumbbell Split Snatch with proper form and technique.

-Stand with your feet shoulder-width apart, holding a dumbbell in one hand, arms straight down at your side.
+Stand with your feet shoulder-width apart, with a dumbbell on the floor between your feet.

-Lower the dumbbell back to the starting position and repeat.
+Control the dumbbell back down to the starting position on the floor to complete the repetition.

 Secondary Muscles